bblease/redcoin/README.md

 make redcoin-prod
 ```
 Will load the ETH contract onto test net, or a Geth node and create the frontend/python worker containers (planned)

+#### Frontend

+The frontend is written in Svelte and can be installed with `yarn` in the project directory

+Run `yarn start` to start the frontend.
+See the README in the frontend directory for more detailed instructions and info